Ecodev/gims/docs/content/technical_presentation.rst

 Server architecture
 ^^^^^^^^^^^^^^^^^^^

-On the server side, data is stored in a **PostgreSQL database** with **PostGIS extension**, one of the leading projects for geospatial data.
+On the server side, data is stored in a **MariaDB database**.
 The application itself is developed in **PHP**, a very widely used programming language for web servers.
 This gives us access to several well-known and robust libraries.